PlanterApp/planter_blog/content/posts/square_foot_gardening_intro.md

 ![](/uploads/raised_bed_pipes.webp)

 Next, decide which plants and how many plants go in each square.
 [Planter](https://gardenplanter.app) makes this easy and will tell you the recommended spacing of plants for each square.
-For instance, you can plant 16 carrots in a square or 4 lettuce plants or a single pepper plant.
-Some larger plants require multiple squares, such as squash or tomatoes.
+For instance, you can plant 16 carrots, 4 lettuce plants, or 1 pepper plant in a  single square.
+Some larger plants require multiple squares, such as squash and tomatoes.
 When deciding where to place each plant, consider which plants it's a companion of.

 ### Benefits of square foot gardening